joelnewcomer/seibels/wp-content/plugins/wpdiscuz/readme.txt

 * Fixed Bug: Wrong user mentioning in email notification
 * Fixed Bug: Undefined index on stick/unstick and close/open actions
 * Fixed Bug: Many small bugs

-IMPORTANT!

-- Please delete all caches and press CTRL+F5 on ebsite front-end after updating wpDiscuz
-- wpDiscuz uses FontAwesome version 5.
-If you have created custom comment fields with custom icons, please edit and update with new version icons.
-- Please update all addons once the wpDiscuz is updated to 5 version.
-Old addons are not compatible with wpDiscuz 5.
-- If you have customized wpDiscuz CSS or comment walker php file in WordPress theme folder please remove those. wpDiscuz 5.x.x versions don't support old template files.
-- If you have JetPack installed please deactivate Jetpack comments, it affects wpDiscuz
-- If you have a Cache Plugin, please delete all caches after wpDiscuz update.
-- If you use CDN and found some issue please purge it.
-- If your server PHP version is lower than 5.4, [please change it to higher](https://wordpress.org/support/topic/wpdiscuz-4-requires-php-5-4-and-higher/)

 = Comments - wpDiscuz v5.0.7 =